 Without a doubt, the rise of mobile and online banking changed the way consumers bank, giving people convenient 24x7x365 access to their financial information and critical applications.
 For the last several years, customers have increasingly opened accounts and transacted with financial services via smartphones, tablets, and computers, leading numerous retail banks to shutter many of their physical branches.
-But that trend may be reversing course in 2020.

 While consumer desire to use both online and in-branch financial services can squeeze banks’ operating margins, banking executives have little choice but to satisfy customer demands.
 According to PWC’s Retail Banking 2020 report, retail banks recognize the need to deepen their customer relationships and focus more on specific customer outcomes in 2020 – regardless of channel.
 Novantas echoes the sentiment, stating that the banking industry finds itself in an awkward middle ground, having to balance investment in digital channels with the overhead costs of branches.